dept/tamtam-frontend-setup/source/components/image/README.md

 The default image crops are defined [here](/source/data/images/styles/default.json) The default image breakpoints are defined [here](/source/data/images/breakpoints.json)

 You can add new styles by adding them to the styles [folder](/source/data/images/styles/) to easily create and reuse styles across components.

+Aspect ratio will be automatically calculated based on the priority of the breakpoints.
+The skeleton SVG will inherit the width and height of the selected priority breakpoint.

 Style generation works as followed: